nrepl/piggieback/README.md

 Piggieback is compatible with Clojure 1.8.0+, and _requires_ ClojureScript `1.9` or later and nREPL `0.6.0` or later.

+To use the default Node.js REPL (`cljs.repl.node`) you'll also need to install a recent version of Node.js.

 ### Leiningen

 These instructions are for Leiningen.
 Translating them for use in Boot should be